 If you live in a big city where it seems like everyone wants to be left alone, this may be a bit intimidating but it’s worth the risk.
 People in big cities can be just as (some say, more) lonely than the average person and want to make friends and connections.

-- Use a co-worker’s vacation and family photos are your “in” to strike up a friendly conversation.
-If the vibe is right, build from there in the days and weeks ahead.
-Invite them to after-work drinks, to lunch, or ask to pick their brain on something work-related.
+- Use a co-worker’s vacation and family photos are an “in” to strike up a friendly conversation.
+If the vibe is right, take if from there.
+In the days and weeks ahead, invite them to after-work drinks, to lunch, or ask to pick their brain on something work-related.

 - At work or in your neighborhood, start a sports or hobbyist group.
 As the presumptive “leader,” no one will guess that you’re a little shy.

 - Cruises and singles events are not just for matchmaking, you may connect with other like minds.